California Laws for Prostitution and Solicitation – Penal Code 647(b)

 LEARN WHAT TO EXPECT IF YOU ARE CHARGED WITH PROSTITUTION OR SOLICITATION OF PROSTITUTION

-I have represented many clients in the Los Angeles criminal courts for the charge of prostitution and solicitation of prostitution over the course of the last 25 years.
+I have represented many clients in the Los Angeles criminal courts for the charge of prostitution and solicitation of prostitution over the last 25 years.

-Fortunately for those people charged with this crime, the climate has changed to their advantage and many of the prosecuting agencies will consider giving them the opportunity to earn a dismissal in their case.
-This opportunity is saved for those people who are charged with their first prostitution related offense and generally have a clean criminal record.
+Fortunately for those charged with this crime, the climate has changed to their advantage.
+Many of the prosecuting agencies will consider allowing them to earn a dismissal in their case.
+This opportunity is saved for those charged with their first prostitution-related offense and generally have a clean criminal record.

-If you are charged with solicitation of prostitution or some sort of prostitution related offense contact me and we can discuss whether you are eligible for a diversionary type program that can protect your criminal record.
+If you are charged with solicitation of prostitution or some prostitution-related offense, contact me to discuss whether you are eligible for a diversionary-type program to protect your criminal record.

 One big concern that the prosecutors seem to have related to public safety and the need to keep our society in good moral stead.
 If we can address this issue with them and make it clear that you are no threat to these concerns, then we are well on our way to achieving a favorable resolution of your matter.

-Other things that you can expect when it comes to a prostitution related offense is for the judge to order you to take an aides education class and also an aides test to make sure that you are not infected.
+Other things that you can expect when it comes to a prostitution-related offense are for the judge to order you to take an aides education class and an aides test to ensure that you are not infected.

-Much of what the prosecutors and judges in Los Angeles County are trying to do with these cases relates to education and prevention.
-They know that many people get involved with prostitution related offenses because they have some serious issues in their life that causes them to go down the wrong road.
+Much of what the prosecutors and judges in Los Angeles County are trying to do with these cases is education and prevention.
+They know that many people get involved with prostitution-related offenses because they have some severe issues in their life that causes them to go down the wrong road.

 If this is the case, then they will consider giving you the benefit of the doubt and the opportunity to make your criminal case go away.
 It will be up to your criminal defense attorney to make it clear to them that you are not a threat to anyone and you deserve a chance to prove yourself.

-They are particularly interested in stopping those people who take advantage of vulnerable people, who become engaged in prostitution because of some life circumstance.
-And, if they believe that a person is preying on this person, then they will make sure that the person who is taking advantage of another person is punished with prison and very strict conditions.
+They are particularly interested in stopping those who take advantage of vulnerable people who become engaged in prostitution because of some life circumstance.
+And, if they believe that a person is preying on this person, they will make sure that the person taking advantage of another person is punished with prison and stringent conditions.

 THE LAW RELATED TO PROSTITUTION – PENAL CODE 647(B)

-The simple definition for prostitution under Penal Code 647(b) has to do with engaging in a sexual act in exchange for money or some other consideration.
-This basically means that it is illegal and falls under the umbrella of prostitution when one person offers another person some sort of a sexual favor in exchange for something of value.
+The simple definition for prostitution under Penal Code 647(b) involves engaging in a sexual act in exchange for money or some other consideration.
+This means that it is illegal and falls under the umbrella of prostitution when one person offers another person some sort of sexual favor in exchange for something of value.

-Sometime the police are so zealous in trying to get people for prostitution related offenses that they entrap them into becoming involved with a case, where the person was not predisposed to do so and would have never become involved with the scenario if the police did not actively pursue them.
+Sometimes the police are so zealous in getting people for prostitution-related offenses that they entrap them into becoming involved with a case where the person was not predisposed to do so and would have never become involved with the scenario if the police did not actively pursue them.

 JURY INSTRUCTION CALCRIM 1155 – AGREEING TO ENGAGE IN AN ACT OF PROSTITUTION

-1) The person charged with the crime agreed to engage in an act of prostitution with someone else;
+1) The person charged with the crime agreed to engage in the act of prostitution with someone else;

-2) The defendant actually intended to engage in an act of prostitution with the other person; and
+2) The defendant intended to engage in the act of prostitution with the other person; and

 3) The person charged did something in the furtherance of meeting with the person to engage in the act of prostitution.

-As you can see from the above elements, the prosecutors must actually put on evidence in order to conviction a person of a prostitution related offense.
-If any of the elements of this crime can not be proven, then the jury will find the defendant not guilty.
+As you can see from the above elements, the prosecutors must put on evidence to convict a person of a prostitution-related offense.
+If any aspect of this crime can not be proven, the jury will find the defendant not guilty.

-When I meet with clients to discuss their case, this is exactly what we talk about.
-We will assess what they did or said and also evaluate what the police are going to claim then did in order to decide how the case will be defended.
+When I meet with clients to discuss their cases, this is exactly what we talk about.
+We will assess what they did or said and evaluate what the police will claim than did to decide how the case will be defended.
 This initial meeting is crucial in determining the best strategy to be employed so the person charged with a crime can obtain the best possible resolution.

-Prostitution offenses are usually charged as misdemeanor offenses, but still carry consequences that our sex crime defense attorneys want to protect you from if you are being charged with prostitution.
+Prostitution offenses are usually charged as misdemeanor offenses but still carry consequences that our sex crime defense attorneys want to protect you from if you are being accused of prostitution.

 You may face penalties such as jail time, payment of fines, and possibly sex offender registration.
-Our sex crime defense lawyers will do everything we can to prevent these penalties.
+Our sex crime defense lawyers will do everything to prevent these penalties.